luyangshang/CyberCraft/CyberCraft/scenarios/README.txt

 personalNotes.json: This file stores the entries related to the personal notes.
 Most importantly, the acts and buffs activated in the game will have a link to the corresponding entry in the personal notes, where the security terms will be more deeply discussed.
 It's strongly suggested that, whenever a new act or a new buff is added to a scenario, an entry of it to be added to personal notes also.

 credits.txt: What will be shown at the credits scene.
+Add credit to you for your contribution to the game.

-assetsTable.json: An table for all the images, spritesheets and audio(sound and music), to be loaded at load scene, which covers nearly all the assets of the game.
+assetsTable.json: An table for all the images, sprite sheets and audio(sound and music), to be loaded at load scene, which covers nearly all the assets of the game.
 Images contains the path of the image and the key assigned to it. spritesheets need also the specification of frameWidth and frameHeight.
 For audios, urls takes the value of a single string or an array of strings.
 In this game, all urls are given in single strings though.

 common_acts.json: The common acts file defines the acts and buffs used by cyberspace scene, that are frequently shared across scenarios.
 However, for a certain scenario, not all of the acts or buffs are used.
 Also, the scenario can define its own acts or buffs in addition to those defined here.
 The scenario can even redefine some acts or buffs.
 All these settings for the scenario are done by the files called scenarioX_cyber.json